Blog / May 2026 · Phil Bool

 Close-up of wire highlighting the proprietary micro DIN connector

-In the Clear Wave Unipivot
+How it's installed in the Clear Wave

 Image description